-Additional specs include a 12,000-pound towing capacity and a maximum payload of just over 2200 pounds; this strength means towing and hauling is easy with the transmission's tow/haul selection that maintains gears longer.
+Additional specs include a 12,500-pound towing capacity and a maximum payload of just under 2,200 pounds;2 this strength means towing and hauling is easy with the transmission's tow/haul selection that maintains gears longer.
 A rear-view camera makes it simple to hook up a trailer.

 Because the Sierra 1500 is so versatile, and because its price can vary greatly, it's worth establishing what purpose your truck will serve.
 If you're looking for a fairly straightforward work truck, we recommend the base Sierra.
 It comes with the 4.3-liter V6, though the 5.3-liter V8 is also available.

 For more regular use, we suggest the SLE trim.
 It adds a backup camera, an upgraded infotainment system, 17-inch aluminum wheels, and a leather-wrapped steering wheel.

 Stepping up another level brings us to the SLT.
 It comes with the 5.3-liter V8, towing hardware, and a number of helpful features like power-folding/heated mirrors and heated leather seats.
 The 6.2-liter V8 is an option for drivers that need even more gusto from their engine.
 Parking alerts are also available and prove incredibly handy for a truck the size of the Sierra 1500.